-7.1.9 Safety will be a key consideration in the design of the trail at cliff sites, in accordance with our duty under section 297(2)(a) of the 2009 Act to have regard to the safety of people using the trail.
+7.1.9 Safety will be a key consideration in the design of the trail at cliff sites, in accordance with our duty to have regard to the safety of people using the route under section 297(2)(a) of the 1949 Act.
 Access along cliffs carries inherent risks, but these are well-understood by most people and enjoyed by some - climbers for example.
 It is therefore neither possible nor desirable to eliminate all danger to the public on cliffs, but there may be a need for special intervention in some places on the trail or where people use secondary routes down the cliff to reach the foreshore.

 - 7.1.10 Careful alignment of the trail and carefully targeted use of additional safety measures in particular places will help to ensure that risks are kept to a reasonable minimum consistent with this type of coast. - 7.1.11 We will follow best practice in the design of existing cliff paths and take local advice about the terrain and processes where available.
-Factors which are likely to be relevant and which we will also take account of where appropriate in any roll back which we propose include: - a) sections adjoining places where people arrive at the coast such as car parks and settlements, where people may reasonably expect a higher standard of safety; - b) the distance between the trail and the cliff edge and the angle of any slope between them, in particular at places where space is unavoidably constrained and people are likely to step off the route to seaward to allow others to pass (such as bridges and crossing points); - c) drops that cannot be seen or easily anticipated from one or other direction, for example because they are concealed by a turn in the route; - d) the stability of the path surface, including the potential effect of wet conditions. - 7.1.12 Soft cliffs and cliff slopes are prone to periodic landslip in some places on a very large scale.
-It may be necessary to adjust the route that the trail follows before or after this happens.
-This adjustment will take place without further reference to the Secretary of State, in accordance with the approved proposals in our report.
+Factors which are likely to be relevant and which we will also take account of where appropriate in any roll back which we recommend include: - a) sections adjoining places where people arrive at the coast such as car parks and settlements, where people may reasonably expect a higher standard of safety; - b) the distance between the trail and the cliff edge and the angle of any slope between them, in particular at places where the route is unavoidably constrained and where people are likely to step off the route to seaward to allow others to pass (such as bridges and crossing points); - c) drops that cannot be seen or easily anticipated from one or other direction, for example because they are concealed by a turn in the route; - d) the stability of the path surface, including the potential effect of wet conditions. - 7.1.12 Soft cliffs and cliff slopes are prone to periodic landslip in some places on a very large scale.
+It may be necessary to adjust the route of the trail before or after it happens, in accordance with the description in our report.
 There is already some monitoring of vulnerable cliff sections which can help us decide when this is necessary.
 In other places we may introduce similar arrangements, in line with best practice on other coastal National Trails.

 - 7.1.13 Signs may be used at places where people arrive at the coast such as car parks and settlements, to alert people to any increased risk on cliff sections and encourage them to take appropriate precautions. - 7.1.14 Clear way-marking is an effective means to steer visitors along a preferred route, using guide fencing where there are concealed or unexpected dangers such as hidden drops, sharp turns or loose surfaces.
-This may enable natural vegetation to re-establish which can provide an effective barrier in the longer term. - 7.1.15 Signs may be used to warn people of any dangerous routes that may develop down steeper cliff slopes between the trail and the foreshore, and to suggest another safer way if there is one.
+This may enable natural vegetation to re-establish which can provide an effective barrier in the longer term. - 7.1.15 Signs may be used to warn people of any dangerous routes that may develop down steeper cliff slopes between the trail and the foreshore, and to suggest a safer alternative route if there is one.
 However, we will not normally intervene further unless significant damage to the cliff slope or vegetation is occurring or likely.

-Directions to restrict or exclude access - 7.1.16 Directions may not be used to prevent danger to the public from natural features (such as sheer drops) or natural events (such as erosion) see section 6.6.
+7.1.16 Directions may not be used to prevent danger to the public from natural features (such as sheer drops) or natural events (such as erosion) - see section 6.6.